Houston Press: Content

 Hardy stated that the Houston Press, known for its coverage of the culture of Houston, was like a "court jester" compared to the Houston Chronicle being the "king" of Houston's journalism industry; he added "Its music and arts listings were more comprehensive and reliable than those of the Chronicle, which often seemed painfully out of touch, and it had the best critics in the city."
-He added that "The Press established a reputation for punching above its weight" in regards to investigative journalism, citing how an article lead to the exoneration of Roy Criner.
+He added that "The Press established a reputation for punching above its weight" in regards to investigative journalism, citing how an article led to the exoneration of Roy Criner.

 The publication included John Nova Lomax's articles on the cityscape and music as well as Robb Walsh's articles on the cuisine of Houston.

 Headquarters

 The headquarters of the Houston Press are located in Midtown Houston on McGowen Street.

 Prior to 1998, the Houston Press was located in Suite 1900 of the 2000 West Loop South building in Uptown Houston, off of the 610 Loop West Loop.
 In 1998, it moved to a new location in Downtown Houston, which became the Houston Press building and was originally built in 1927.
 That building is in close proximity to the ExxonMobil Building.

 Shelor Motor Company was the building's first occupant and used it as an automobile showroom.
 Beginning in the 1960s, the facility served as the Gillman Pontiac dealership building.
-In 1994 Suzanne Sellers painted a 50 ft by 240 ft trompe-l'œil mural that is located around two of the building's sides.
-This mural is visible from Leeland, Milam, and Travis streets.
+In 1994 Suzanne Sellers painted a 50 ft by 240 ft trompe-l'œil mural around two of the building's sides.
+It is visible from Leeland, Milam, and Travis streets.
 In 2008 the Houston Press building received damage from Hurricane Ike since the hurricane caused water to go through the parking area on the building's roof into the offices.
 In 2010 the Houston Press installed new energy efficient windows in place of the original glass windows on the facility's second and third floors.
 On the weekend after Friday October 25, 2013 the Houston Press was scheduled to move to its new offices in Midtown, then on 2603 LaBranch Street.

-Awards

-Up until the November 2017 loss of salaried staff, the Houston Press won various awards for its coverage.

-Awards from the Association of Alternative Newsweeklies: